 Building the railroad tunnels under the Hudson River between New Jersey and New York is the story of innovations, dedication, failures and finally total success that allowed passenger train operations from the late 1800s to the present day.

-THE ENVIRONMENTS OF EARTH AND SPACE
+EARTH AND SPACE ENVIRONMENTS

 The RUST (Resources and Under Sea Threats) program, established by NOAA, is a comprehensive conservation program to identify the more than 7,000 sunken vessels that may still contain 1.3 billion gallons of fuel oil.

 The NASA In-Sight underground exploration spacecraft is enroute to Mars will study the planet's interior by measuring its heat output and listen for marsquakes.

 Extraterrestrial (ET) Intelligent Civilizations have been speculated about since the beginning of man on the earth.
 Just within the Milky Way that includes our Earth there are more than 100 billion stars with planets possibly containing forms of life.
 Have they visited earth?

 The roles of low profile hydro power, new water turbine designs designed to reduce impacts on the migratory fish and harnessing the tides to expand clean hydro power use.